andreroxhage/EDAF90/labs/lab2_/README.md

 When clicking on a Link with '...url...' the url is appended on the current path.

 '/' is automaticlly added to the root path.

+# Reflection question Lab 4
+## 1
+<BootStrapSpinner /> is an react functional component and BootStrapSpinner() is  a function that returns JSX that then will be converted into HTML